ps99-io/DO-Serverless/readme.md

 To add functions to your app, you need to create a [special directory](https://docs.digitalocean.com/products/functions/how-to/structure-projects/) called ```packages``` in the backend app’s root directory in our case ```blogs-backend```.
 The ```packages``` directory is where you add and organize your functions, and it requires a specific structure to ensure that your functions deploy correctly.

-Here how it should looks once you create the structure :
+Here how it should look once you create the structure :

 ```sh
 blogs-backend/